axondeepseg/axondeepseg/docs/source/documentation.rst

 GPU-compatible installation
 --------------------------------------------------------------------------------
 ..
 NOTE ::
-   This feature is not available if you installed AxonDeepSeg using ``pip``.
+   This feature is not available if you installed AxonDeepSeg using ``pip``, or if you are using a Mac OSX.

 By default, AxonDeepSeg installs the CPU version of TensorFlow.
 To train a model using your GPU, you need to uninstall the TensorFlow from your virtual environment,